FirebaseExtended/firebase-framework-tools/README.md

 ```

-As long as you have the bundle.yaml in this format, App Hosting will be able to deploy any server side rendered framework.
+As long as you have the bundle.yaml in this format, App Hosting will be able to deploy any framework that supports server side rendering.